Peping Cojuangco

-José "Peping" Sumulong Cojuangco Jr. (born September 19, 1934) is a Filipino former congressman and the 9th President of the Philippine Olympic Committee from 2004 to 2018.
-He is a member of the influential Cojuangco political family.
+José "Peping" Sumulong Cojuangco Jr. (born September 19, 1934) is a Filipino politician, sports administrator, and businessman.
+He served as the 9th president of the Philippine Olympic Committee (POC) from 2004 to 2018.
+He previously served as the Representative of Tarlac's 1st district from 1961 to 1969 and 1987 to 1998.
+He began his political career in Paniqui, Tarlac where he served as councilor, vice mayor, and then mayor.
+A member of the Cojuangco political dynasty, President Corazon Cojuangco Aquino was his sister and President Benigno Aquino III was his nephew.

 Early life

 Cojuangco was born on September 19, 1934, to José Cojuangco Sr. and Demetria Sumulong.

 Political career

 Local government official in Paniqui, Tarlac

 Cojuangco served as a member of the municipal council of Paniqui, Tarlac from 1955 to 1957.
 He became Vice Mayor of the same town in 1957 and served the term until 1959.
 Cojuangco was elected as Mayor of Paniqui in 1959 and served until 1961.